llc1123/trojan-rust/README.md

 ## How the fallback server (usually) works

 - Not HTTP Request: 400 Bad Request
+- HTTP Request:
-- HTTP Request: 404 Not Found
+  - GET: 404 Not Found
+  - Other: 405 Methon Not Allowed

 _This is like most cdn endpoints' behavior if you don't have a correct resource path._